Average Walking Speed By Age And Sex

 #1: Fitness Level

-The fitter you are, the faster you can walk, and the better able you will be to maintain your walking speed for longer walks without slowing down.
+The fitter you are, the faster you can walk, and the better you will be to maintain your walking speed for longer walks without slowing down.

 #2: Body Weight and Composition